In England, there’s something of a ‘new tradition’

 You also got to see, first hand, how the local produce played a part in his cooking!

-The tour was a bit impromptu, so we were shown around by someone who had just finished his shift and oh my goodness, it was one of the funniest tours ever!
-Like how that guy isn’t a brewery tour guide (or even just a tour guide in general), I have no idea. 😀 The brews are great but methinks he’s missing his calling as a comedian. 😀 😆
+The tour was a bit impromptu, so we were shown around by someone who had just finished his shift and oh my goodness, it was one of the funniest tours ever.

-Having now gone pretty much “farm to table” for our food and beers, we headed back with Charlie into the city centre where we’d been told about one spot we had to visit – Grosvenor Fish Bar!
-(Even on Instagram messages, we got so many replies to our stories while we were there telling us we had to go here so we knew we were onto a winner here).
+Having now gone pretty much “farm to table” for our food and beers, we headed back with Charlie into the city centre where we’d been told about one spot we had to visit; Grosvenor Fish Bar.

-Oh and you also get some amazing home made sauces here too (I may have taken quite a few of these home with me – that garlic mayo is my absolute favourite).
+Oh, and you also get some amazing homemade sauces here too.
+Now, I may have taken quite a few of these home with me; that garlic mayo is my absolute favourite.

-One of the biggest things that’s dawned on me, not just in Norwich, but in the Cotswolds earlier on and even in Yorkshire before that is that English food and indeed British food as a whole is special in all these places because of how little the food has to travel.
+One of the biggest things that are dawned on me, not just in Norwich, but in the Cotswolds is that British food is special in these places because of how little the food has to travel.

 These places have direct access to farms and so sourcing the produce locally and reducing the amount of time it spends in storage makes eating in many places in England so special and the best way of truly appreciate great British food.